Selected current projects:

 The project aims at making agricultural innovation systems more efficient and sustainable in meeting the demands of farmers, agri-business and consumers, taking into account the different dimensions of capacity development (individuals, organizations, enabling environment) as well as functional and technical capacities.
 The project is funded by the European Commission and is jointly implemented by Agrinatura, a consortium of 30 European Universities and Research Institutes in 16 countries, and FAO.
 CDAIS is being piloted in 8 countries, including Bangladesh and Rwanda for which NRI is coordinating inputs from Agrinatura.

 The programme is developing the skills and research output of early career African researchers in the field of climate change and its impacts, through a unique programme of exchanges between African institutions.
 It is also working with institutions to develop a coordinated and strategic approach to supporting early career researchers.
 NRI identifies and provides, from its own staff and from partners in UK and around the world, international specialists to work with CIRCLE Fellows, their mentors and supervisors.
-The programme is funded by the UK's Department for International Development (DFID) and managed by the Association of Commonwealth Universities and the African Academy of Sciences.
+The programme is funded by the UK's Foreign, Commonwealth and Development Office (FCDO) and managed by the Association of Commonwealth Universities and the African Academy of Sciences.

 Bihar Agriculture Growth and Reform Initiative